keithbuhler/keithbuhler.github.io/slideshows/business2truth.md

 ## Objections

-**Objection 3:**  Moral laws are values.
+* **Objection 3:**  Moral laws are values.
 Values are not facts, for they are about what ought to be, or about the obligations we have, not about what is.
 Therefore moral values are not facts.
 But what is objectively real consists only in facts.
 Therefore moral laws are not objectively real, because of the “fact-value" distinction.

-**Reply to Objection 3:** If “facts” means “empirical facts only,” then it is not true that was it objectively real consist only of facts, except according to materialism; for the existence of God, other minds, angels, and mathematical truths are all objectively real, but not empirical.
+- **Reply to Objection 3:** If “facts” means “empirical facts only,” then it is not true that was it objectively real consist only of facts, except according to materialism; for the existence of God, other minds, angels, and mathematical truths are all objectively real, but not empirical.
 If, on the other hand, “facts” means “Whatever is objectively real,” the argument begs the question in assuming that moral values are not facts.
 They are facts about what our real duties, laws, obligations, rights, and goods are.
 That is why we can argue about them, and why we argue about them.
 The "fact value distinction" is not absolute.

 </section> <section data-markdown>

 ## Objections

-**Objection 4:** Let us analyze a moral situation.
+- **Objection 4:** Let us analyze a moral situation.
 You witnessed a murder.
 You make the judgment that "that act was bad" or "that man is evil."
 But all that actually happens is that one man shoots another man dead.
 The value judgment of evil is not in the gun or the bullet or the trigger finger but giving you the observer.
 "That act was bad" that's really means I have bad feelings about that act.

-**Reply to Objection 4:** the analysis does not fit the situation, and less one is a material list.
+- **Reply to Objection 4:** the analysis does not fit the situation, and less one is a material list.
 An act of murder has a material quality and data, but it also has a moral quality.
 It is the act itself to be rightly judged to be evil, not our feelings.
 If it were our feelings, then"your act is evil” would really mean"my feelings are evil,"which is absurd.
 We feel righteous, not wicked, when we meet a murderer.

 </section> <section data-markdown>

 ## Objections

-**Objection 5:** Moral questions are a major part of philosophy’s great classic questions.
+- **Objection 5:** Moral questions are a major part of philosophy’s great classic questions.
 But it was already admitted that philosophies great questions are “mysteries" rather than “problems,” and that mysteries were questions in which are subjective involvement made definite, final solutions and possible.
 Therefore moral questions are not objective.

-**Reply to Objection 5:** “Mysteries” do not mean totally subjective questions questions in which we are personally involved, though in themselves they were about the objective and universal truths.
+- **Reply to Objection 5:** “Mysteries” do not mean totally subjective questions questions in which we are personally involved, though in themselves they were about the objective and universal truths.

 </section> <section data-markdown>